Meet the Researchers and Graduate StudentsThe Nebraska Bullying Prevention and Intervention Initiative: Ending Bullying through Translational Research

 Linnea Swanson, M.A., PLMHPT-BIP SPECIALIST

-Linnea is a fifth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
+Linnea is a sixth-year doctoral candidate in the School Psychology Program at the University of Nebraska-Lincoln.
 She is a trained Target Bullying Involvement Program Specialist and serves as a project director for the @SocialThatSupports project.
 Her research interests include the influence of interpersonal relationships on outcomes associated with adverse experiences, including bullying, for youth and young adults.
+She is currently completing her doctoral internship.

 Miriam Crinion, M.A., PLMHPT-BIP SPECIALIST

-Miriam is a fifth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
+Miriam is a sixth-year doctoral candidate in the School Psychology Program at the University of Nebraska-Lincoln.
 Her research interests include the presence of bullying behaviors among students with disabilities and identifying and implementing system-wide bullying prevention programs.
+She is currently completing her doctoral internship.

 Sam Kesselring, M.A., PLMHP

-Sam is a fourth-year doctoral student in the School Psychology program at the University of Nebraska-Lincoln.
+Sam is a fifth-year doctoral candidate in the School Psychology program at the University of Nebraska-Lincoln.
 Her interests include bullying prevention and intervention in historically underrepresented populations in research, particularly LGBTQ+, BIPOC, and refugee/immigrant students.
 She is also interested in the development and implementation of culturally-humble and inclusive programs targeting social-emotional learning, youth empowerment, and promotion of positive school climate.

 Catie Carney, M.A., PLMHPT-BIP SPECIALIST

-Emilea is a second-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
+Emilea is a third-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 Her research interests include bullying prevention and intervention, emotion regulation, as well as chronic peer victimization.

-Melanie is a second-year doctoral student in the School Psychology program at the University of Nebraska-Lincoln.
+Melanie is a third-year doctoral student in the School Psychology program at the University of Nebraska-Lincoln.
 Her research interests include bullying/cyberbullying as an adverse childhood experience, trauma preceding bullying behaviors, and peer rejection.